clock icon

 1. Reduced Costs

-Machines and robots can perform tasks that would otherwise require human labor, which can help reduce labor costs.
+Manufacturing automation can reduce costs by reducing the need for human labor.
+Machines and robots can perform tasks that would otherwise require human workers.
+Additionally, automation can help reduce the amount of waste produced, which slashes material costs.

 1. Increased Safety

+Automation can also help increase safety in manufacturing by reducing the need for humans to perform dangerous tasks.
 Robots and machines can perform tasks that would otherwise be hazardous to humans, reducing the risk of workplace injuries and accidents.

 Examples of Automation in Manufacturing